What to watch for and how to protect yourself

-For many people, their computers are their life — whether it’s for work or simply to exist in a digitally wired world.
-So, when something goes wrong, many people are inclined to seek whatever help is available.
-Whether they’re posing as a potential soulmate or a tech support professional, scammers know this, which is why they actively prey on peoples’ technological insecurities.
+For many people, their computers are their lifeline — whether for work or simply existing in a digitally wired world.
+So, when something goes wrong, many are inclined to seek immediate help.
+Scammers know this and actively prey on technological insecurities, posing as potential soulmates or tech support professionals.

-You may receive an unexpected phone call from someone claiming to be from a tech support company with a solution for what ails your computer.
-They say they can fix the problem if you give them remote access to your computer to run tests.
-They’ll almost certainly find a problem, and then coax you into paying them to fix it.
+You may receive an unexpected phone call from someone claiming to be from tech support, offering to fix your computer.
+They ask for remote access to run tests, “find” a problem, and then coax you into paying for a solution.

-Scam prevention tip: Legitimate tech support companies do not call, text or email people.
-So, if you get such a call, hang up.
+Legitimate tech support companies do not call, text, or email people.
+If you get such a call, hang up immediately.

-There’s nothing more unnerving than seeing a stark pop-up warning suddenly appear on your screen.
-It typically includes a warning about a security issue threatening your computer along with a phone number to call for help.
+It’s alarming to see a stark pop-up warning appear on your screen, often claiming a security issue and including a phone number for help.

-Scam prevention tip: If you’re searching for tech support, research name-brand companies and go directly to their websites for contact information.
+If searching for tech support, research name-brand companies and go directly to their websites for contact information.

-The first thing you need to do when your computer has problems is update your computer’s security software.
-It will do a scan, identify the problem and offer potential solutions.
-Your only contact should be with your operating system provider’s online support.
+If your computer has problems, start by updating your computer’s security software.
+It will scan, identify the problem, and suggest solutions.
+Only contact your operating system provider’s online support.

 If you suspect a tech support scam, report it to the Federal Trade Commission at reportfraud.ftc.gov.